Contribution of expert aggregation to temperature prediction part i: Theoretical framework

-In this type of aggregation strategy with a learning rate $\eta$, the choice of $\eta$ is crucial and has a very important impact on the behaviour of the aggregation.
-It is not always the "theoretical optimal value" of $\eta$ which is the best in practice.
-Indeed, when the bounds are for worst cases such as those seen here, $\eta^*$ is not necessarily the best choice in practice, because it would be too cautious for non adversarial environments.
-Indeed, the bigger the value of the learning rate $\eta$, the faster the aggregation learns and changes the weights of the experts.
-Hence $\eta^*$ is often too small in practice, making the aggregation too careful and slow to learn.
+In this type of aggregation strategy with a learning rate $\eta$, the choice of $\eta$ is crucial and has a very important impact on the behavior of the aggregation.
+The theoretically optimal choice of $\eta^*$ is not always best in practice.
+For example, inequality \eqref{eq:EWA_optimal_regret} holds for worst-case settings, so $\eta^*$ may be too conservative in non-adversarial environments.
+The larger the learning rate $\eta$ is, the faster the aggregation learns and changes the weights of the experts.

 When $\eta$ becomes very large, $\eta \longrightarrow \infty$, then EWA becomes the "Follow The Leader" aggregation and puts all the weight on the last best expert and predicts in the same way as this expert.
 And when $\eta \longrightarrow 0$ then EWA becomes the uniform aggregation.
-So in practice, as mentioned in \citet{koolen_learning_2014} one has to choose an $\eta$ which is large enough to fit the data well, but small enough to prevent overfitting.
+Therefore, in practice as mentioned in \citet{koolen_learning_2014} one has to choose an $\eta$ which is large enough to fit the data well, but small enough to prevent overfitting.

+In EA, a well known trick to compete against convex combinations of experts is the gradient trick presented in \citet{cesa-bianchi_prediction_2006} Section 2.5.
+The idea is to give large weights to experts pointing in the direction where the loss function decreases, i.e. pointing in the opposite direction of the gradient.